-Welcome to BioMed Central’s writing resources, a guide on writing and publishing a scientific manuscript.
+Welcome to BMC’s writing resources, a guide on writing and publishing a scientific manuscript.
 You can use the links to the left or below to find advice on specific topics.

 Why publish in English?

 Because English is the language scientists in different countries use to communicate with each other, publishing in English allows you to reach the broadest possible audience.
 This will help you achieve the goal that led you to publish in the first place: To add to our understanding of the world by informing other scientists about your research.

 Of course, if English is not your first language, having to use it may add to the challenges of writing and publishing.

 Good writing is writing that clearly communicates your research.
 Scientists are busy people, so if your manuscript is poorly written and difficult to understand, they may not take the time to read it (or cite it later).
 Not only does writing well help others understand what you've done, it will also help you to better understand your own work.